POLYVIEW-3D Tutorial

 Part 4.
 Residues highlighting settings

-This set of options allows one to specify individual amino acid residues to be highlighted by either color or different type of rendering compared to the rest of the structure.
+This set of options allows one to specify individual amino acid residues to be highlighted by either color or different type of rendering contrasting to the rest of the structure.
 Residues to be highlighted can also be selected automatically, using several predefined annotation options that allow one to identify sites of interest, e.g., evolutionarily conserved functional hotspots, protein-protein interaction interfaces, etc.

-Individual highlighting
+Individual residue highlighting

 POLYVIEW-3D provides a possibility to highlight a list of residues that represent, e.g., some structurally or functionally relevant group.
-This can be achieved by using a different color, different rendering style (e.g., stick vs. cartoon model), or by the combination of those.
-The list of residues to be highlighted may be specified using a text input field included in the Highlighting settings (shown when the Residue Highlighting option is checked).
-The format for custom highlighting is as follows: [Chain:]Residue:{Color|Rendering}, where Chain is an optional chain label of the chain a residue of interest belongs to; Residue is the number of the residue (along with an optional insertion code, e.g., 10A, 10B, 10C if three alternative definitions of residue number 10 are provided in the PDB file); Color is represented by a single letter from a pre-defined set of possible values:
+This can be achieved by using a different color, different rendering style (e.g., sticks vs. cartoon model for the rest of the chain), or by the combination of those.
+The list of residues to be highlighted may be specified using a text input field included in the Highlighting settings.
+The format for custom highlighting is as follows: [Chain:]Residue:{Color|Rendering}, where Chain is an optional chain label of the chain a residue of interest belongs to; Residue is the order number of a residue (along with an optional insertion code, e.g., 10A, 10B, 10C if three alternative definitions of the residue number 10 are provided in a PDB file); Color is represented by a single letter from a pre-defined set of possible values:

 CodeColor